 Is AI-generated art a kind of generative art?
 Is it art at all?
 From the perspective of someone practising generative art, here are my thoughts.

 The imagery produced by these programs can often be fascinating and of uncanny (valley?) quality.
 But is this new art – if we’re happy to call it that – a species of generative art, or is it something else?
-And are the producers of this content ipso facto artists?

 Some definitions of generative art only require that the art in question is created in whole or in part by an autonomous system, in which case AI-generated art would be a kind of generative art.
 My own understanding of generative art (shared by many other practitioners in the field) is more in line with what you might think of as ‘creative coding’.
 Specifically, I would define generative art as an artform where code is used as the creative medium, and the process is (to a greater or lesser extent) stochastic in nature (i.e. each piece might lead to countless variations, none of which are fully determined in advance).